bkoch53/FIR/fir_notifications/README.md

 ### Notification templates

-You have to create at least onenotification template per notification event in the Django admin site.
+You have to create at least onenotification template per notification observation in the Django admin site.

 To render notifications, each notification method can use the fields `subject`, `description` or `short_description`:

 - Email uses `subject` and `description`.
 - XMPP uses `subject` and `short_description`.

 These fields will accept Markdown formatted text and Django template language markups.
-The Django template context will contain an `instance`object, the instance of the object that fired the notification event.
+The Django template context will contain an `instance`object, the instance of the object that fired the notification observation.

 The Email `description` will generate a multipart message: a plain text part in Markdown and a HTML part rendered from this Markdown.
 The XMPP `short_description` will be rendered as HTML from Markdown.